 - which agree with gravitational-wave observations of GW170817 from public LIGO and Virgo data,

-- which produce a short-lived hyper-massive neutron star as result of the merger, and
+- which produce a short-lived hyper-massive neutron star as a result of the merger, and

 - which agree with known constraints on the maximum neutron star mass from electromagnetic counterpart observations of GW170817.